 We provide comprehensive + customized solutions to help your institution address them.

-education + Compliance
+NIL education + Compliance

 Best-in-class NIL education from top experts in all related areas including higher education, college athletics, branding, administration, compliance and NIL commercialization.

-Student-athletes will be approached by marketing representatives, agents & potentially other third parties for commercial representation without oversight or guidance to help navigate the good from the bad.
+College athletes will be approached by marketing representatives, agents & potentially other third parties for commercial representation without oversight or guidance to help navigate the good from the bad.

 What Is Name, Image, and Likeness?

 Name, image, and likeness (NIL) are three elements that make up your “right of publicity,” consisting of your name, your image, and your likeness (nicknames, photographs, other identifiable traits).
 NIL activities include autograph signings, personal appearances, social media endorsements, and promotion of businesses, products, and services.
 As of July 1, 2021, the NCAA adopted an interim set of guidelines to suspend previous NIL restrictions for all current and incoming college athletes in all sports.
 College athletes are now permitted to profit from their NIL within the guidelines established by their Institution, their state, and the NCAA.
 29 states have passed laws setting standards for college athletes to commercialize their NIL (many of which are currently in effect), others have draft bills before their legislatures, and the federal government is working on national legislation.